jylescoad-ward/pubg-node/README.md

 # pubg-node
 A PUBG Match Info Thing for Tournaments (made to make my life easy @ [RFLan](https://rflan.org))

-# CODE IS CURRENTLY BROKEN, DO NOT CLONE UNLESS CONTRIBUTING

 ## [all you need is node.js](https://nodejs.org/en/download/)

 ### install thing.